-Insights in sales are accurate understandings of your prospect, your prospect’s business or industry.
-These understandings are found through research, experience, data and metrics and aim to develop a stronger relationship with the prospect.
+Insights in sales are accurate and deep understandings of your prospect, your prospect’s business or your industry.
+These understandings rely on research, experience, data, and metrics to build a solid relationship with the prospect.

 With the Insight Selling approach, you need to understand the two types of ‘insights’: